 More than 30 million Americans live with diabetes and have an increased risk of developing diabetic wounds like sores and ulcers.
-If you have diabetic leg sores, contact the Midwest Institute for Non-Surgical Therapy, with offices in St. Louis and Farmington, Missouri, for expert care.
+If you have diabetic leg sores, contact the Midwest Institute for Non-Surgical Therapy, with offices in St. Louis and Wentzville MO, & Swansea, IL, for expert care.
 The vascular and endovascular specialists provide comprehensive diabetic wound care treatments to help your body heal and prevent complications from diabetes.
 Call one of the offices or schedule a consultation online today for expert evaluation of diabetic leg sores.

 A diabetic wound is an ulcer that forms because your disease interferes with your body’s natural healing ability.
 Diabetic wounds often begin as minor nicks or cuts, but instead of healing, pressure from walking, standing, or even wearing shoes makes the injury worse until it turns into an ulcer.
 These sores can form under your big toe, on the balls of your feet, or on your legs.